Jbleezy/BO1-Reimagined/README.md

 * Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
 * Can now purchase ammo for dual wield weapons if only the left weapon clip is not full
 * Purchasing ammo for dual wield weapons will no longer fully fill the stock ammo if either of the clips are not full
-* Multiple players can now buy the Bowie Knife or Sickle at the same time
+* Multiple players can now purchase the Bowie Knife and Sickle at the same time
+* Players now keep the Bowie Knife and Sickle when they down during the purchase animation
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon